QiuYukang/5G-LENA/README.md

 ### Brand new installation of the NR module

-As a precondition to the following steps, you must have a working local git repository.
+As a precondition to the following steps, you must have a working local git repository of ns-3-dev.
 If that is the case, then, your local git repo is ready to include our nr module (only for authorized users):

 ```
-$ cd src
+$ cd contrib
 $ git clone git@gitlab.com:cttc-lena/nr.git
 $ cd ..
 ```

-Please note that the src/nr directory will be listed as "Untracked files" every time you do a `git status` command.
+Please note that the contrib/nr directory will be listed as "Untracked files" every time you do a `git status` command.
 Ignore it, as the directory lives as an independent module.
 As a result, we have now two parallel repository, but one lives inside the other.
-We are working in getting nr working in the contrib/ directory, as per standard ns-3 rules.

 ### Test the NR installation